glutanimate/image-occlusion-enhanced/README.md

 > Flashcards from images – the easy way

-*Image Occlusion Enhanced* is an add-on for the spaced repetition flashcard app [Anki](https://apps.ankiweb.net/) that allows you to create image-based cloze tests.
+*Image Occlusion Enhanced* is an add-on for the spaced repetition flashcard app [Anki](https://apps.ankiweb.net/) that allows you to create image-based cloze-deletions.

 ### Table of Contents <!-- omit in toc -->